hyperledger/aries-rfcs/features/0593-json-ld-cred-attach/README.md

 The format is closely related to the [Verifiable Credentials HTTP API](https://w3c-ccg.github.io/vc-http-api/), but diverts on some places.
 The main differences are:

 - The types in the VC HTTP API are more restrictive (.e.g. `@context` must be array of strings).
-This format allows all fields to use the full syntax ass described by the verifiable credentials data model.
+This format allows all fields to use the full syntax as described by the verifiable credentials data model.
 - Instead of specifying the exact `verificationMethod`, the `proofType` that will be used for the credential can be specified.

 ### `ld-proof-vc` attachment format